 Serialization

-This document summarizes the serialization efforts of OSCAR, how it is supposed to work, how it works and the overall goal.
+This document summarizes the serialization efforts of OSCAR, how it works, and what our long-term vision is.
 Serialization broadly speaking is the process of reading and writing data.
 There are many reasons for this feature in OSCAR, but the main reason is communication on mathematics by mathematicians.

 How it works